Performing the Cambridge Common

 California College of the Arts.
 Photo by Jordan Reznick.

-Common Exchange will launch its performance program on Saturday, May 13th (coinciding with Cambridge Arts Open Studios) with performances by Carmen Papalia, Andy Graydon, and Lee Walton and Jon Rubin.
-A closing celebration will be held on September 17, with performances by Aki Sasamoto, Carmen Papalia, and Andy Graydon.
+Common Exchange will launch its performance program in the park on Saturday, May 13, (coinciding with Cambridge Arts Open Studios) with live performances by Carmen Papalia (Vancouver), Andy Graydon (Cambridge, Mass.) and Lee Walton (Greensboro, N.C.) and Jon Rubin (Pittsburgh).
+Performances continue through the summer with pieces by Aki Sasamoto (New York City), Xaviera Simmons (New York City) and Allison Smith (Oakland, Calif.).
+A closing celebration will be held on Sept.
+17, with performances by Sasamoto, Papalia, and Graydon.

 Performance / Event Descriptions: